Esukhia/teachingtibetan.com/docs/reception/strategy_cues_infer.md

 <!-- div:right-panel -->

-> Can follow changes of topic of factual TV news items, and form an idea of the main content.
+> Can exploit format, appearance and typographic features in order to identify the type of text: news story, promotional text, article, textbook, chat or forum, etc.
+Can exploit numbers, dates, names, proper nouns, etc. to identify the topic of a text.
+Can deduce the meaning and function of unknown formulaic expressions from their position in a text (e.g. at the beginning or end of a letter).

 <details>